WMFong0/Python-Weather-Report-System/README.md

 # Python Weather Report System

-Currently only supports Tuen Mun(Yes, my hometown) and its surrounding areas' last hour rainfall data.
+Support all districts.
+Yet, the experimental feature is only available in some selective district, due to the complexity of other districts.
 Very likely, I might add a CSV file to allow user to key in their current location, and show them the weather at their own location.

-It took me a hell of a time to understand what data.gov.hk is trying to show.
+Currently, we allow users to key in their district and select the nearby weather station instead.

 ## Edge cases handled
   - When the 1-3 nearest automatic weather stations are not working/ under maintenance.